Solar panel installation

 Once you’ve had solar panels installed, your installer should give you written details of any maintenance checks you need to carry out occasionally to check your system is working properly.

 Request a site visit with a technical survey, not a sales visit, and get at least three quotes.
 Ask for recommendations and addresses of installations in your local area that you could go and see.
 You can use Which?
-Trusted Trader to find trustworthy local solar panel installers recommended by other solar panel customers.
+Trusted Trader to find trustworthy local recommended by other solar panel customers.

 Make sure you don't end up with panels overhanging the roof.
 Where panels are fitted just above the existing roof, it's good practice to leave at least 30-40cm between the last panel and the roof edge to allow for access and to minimise the risk of strong wind blowing the panels off.